Serving the Portland metro area and Washington with hedgehogs. Shipping Available! Located in Gresham, Oregon USDA 92-A-0378

 a small USDA Licensed breeder of African Pygmy Hedgehogs.

 hedgehogs will be sold as a pet.
+I do

 NOT sell hedgehogs for breeding unless you are a USDA breeder I know and trust.